 How likely is it that the Democrat-sponsored federal marijuana legalization will succeed?
 Right now, it’s impossible for it to succeed, because Republican Senate Majority Leader Mitch McConnell refuses to consider any legislation sponsored by Democrats, no matter how helpful the legislation is.

-Nor is there any indication that President Donald Trump, who claims he has never used marijuana but would be feeling a lot better right now if he did, would sign a marijuana legalization law if Congress passed one.
+Nor is there any indication that current President Donald Trump, who claims he has never used marijuana but would be feeling a lot better right now if he did, would sign a marijuana legalization law if Congress passed one.